-Clifton High School offers a broad choice of A level courses.
-We offer a high degree of flexibility and, where possible, we strive to accommodate each student's subject choices.
+Clifton High School offers a broad range of A level course options with a high degree of flexibility as we strive to accommodate every student's subject choices.

-The choices and combination of subjects made at A level can have a major impact on what students study at degree level, as well as what they may consider for future career direction, which tend to relate to the broad categories of science, languages or the arts.
-If students are undecided on what they would like to study at A level, we will offer knowledgeable support and advice to guide them make the right decisions.
+The choices and combination of subjects made at A level often have a major impact on the degree course a student studies when they apply to university as well as what they may consider for a future career direction.
+If a student is undecided on what they would like to study at A level, we will offer knowledgeable support and advice related to the broad categories of science, languages or the arts as we guide them make the right decision.

-Many courses at university level build upon the knowledge which students have gained whilst still at School with some universities requiring applicants to have studied a specific subject prior to entry, whilst others may not.
-With this in mind, there are A level subjects that are required more often than others and these subjects, often referred to as facilitating subjects, are listed below:
+Many university level courses build upon the knowledge that students have gained whilst learning at School.
+Some further education institutions may require applicants to have studied their chosen subject prior to entry, whilst others may not.
+The list of A level subjects below are those that are required more often than others and these subjects are often referred to as facilitating subjects:

 - English (Literature)

 If there is a subject of interest which does not appear on our list, please do not hesitate to contact Mr Richard Parry, Head of Futures and Careers via email: firstname.lastname@example.org.
 Mr Parry is experienced and knowledgeable in advising on all elements of students accessing their preferred future pathways through our A level subject options, Open University courses or affiliated schools or colleges.

 EXTENDED PROJECT QUALIFICATION

 In addition to A levels, students may also complete an Extended Project Qualification (EPQ).
 This is intended to stretch a student's research and investigative skills within an area of particular interest to them.
 An area of study is often selected that is complementary to the subject they are considering at degree level and that, in itself, extends A level learning.